Drinking Water Protection

 - PFAS in Drinking Water (PDF) (English) | PFAS nyob hauv Cov Dej Haus (PDF) (Hmong) | PFAS ku jirta Biyaha la Cabo (PDF) (Somali) | PFAS en el agua potable (PDF) (Spanish)

 The dashboard uses state health-based guidance values for the Health Risk Index calculations.
-MDH is re-evaluating its guidance values for PFOS and PFOA based on current scientific information.
+MDH recently re-evaluated its guidance values for PFOS and PFOA based on current scientific information.
 MDH is evaluating how to incorporate the updated PFOS and PFOA guidance values into its risk assessment for PFAS in drinking water.

 In the dashboard maps, you can:

 - Navigate to an area by zooming in and out or moving the map with your mouse;